54skyxenon/54skyxenon.github.io/content/blog/recruiting-2021.md

 5. Code Reviews & Testing
 6. Code Integration

 The codebase itself conformed to a [Model-View-Controller](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) architecture, and the tech stack consisted of C++, MATLAB, and JavaScript.
 All that suffering in Object-Oriented Design came to use!
-I remember some days struggling trying to debug vast C++ files, so I must thank my mentor, manager, and coworkers for being all so supportive and willing to offer their help.
-I finished this project with around 3-4 weeks to spare, so I could take on another.
+I remember some days struggling trying to debug vast C++ files, so I must thank my mentor, manager, and coworkers for being supportive and willing to offer their help.
+I finished this project with around 3-4 weeks to spare and I could take on another.

 My second project exhibited a stark contrast to my first: I took on a new mentor in a completely different engineering division and the focus of my project would not be software development.
 Instead, it would be a reverse-engineering research project: I would analyze usage of the OpenGL Graphics library on MacOS machines.
 Apple is infamous for introducing breaking changes in its new products, so if Apple chose to deprecate OpenGL in a future MacOS release, then it would break MATLAB as the application relies heavily on OpenGL.
 Gathering usage statistics would help MathWorks predict when exactly this would happen in the future.